-- A Personal Coach who provides daily targets and contact home which are tracked - Class dojo: staff award points throughout the day.
+- A Personal Coach who provides daily targets and contact home which are tracked Class dojo: staff award points throughout the day.
 The points are converted into prizes for student of the day, student of the week.
 Students can earn money which is banked.
-Parents are linked to Dojo live and can see how their child is progressing throughout the day - Postcards home for positive praise - The Hub, time out provision at High Pavement and mentoring support - Off site engagement and enrichment activities on a weekly basis: ice skating, football, cookery, boxercise, rounders - Careers-additional support programmes, visits to universities, - Projects with local businesses: HMRC, Nottingham Forest Football, Ideagen. - National projects: eg WEE, Stand up to Knife Crime, - Inclusion facility at Richmond House to re-engage students who are not meeting expectations at High Pavement - Suits Day and celebration event for year 11 leavers at the Broadway Cinema with students, parents and VIPs - School Council - Residential educational visits - Celebration evenings with parents - 360 degree case studies are provided by Personal Coach for each student and attached to the SEND register - Preparation for Adulthood:1-1 guidance using the Gatsby benchmark 3 to support SEND students attending interviews, contact throughout the summer
+Parents are linked to Dojo live and can see how their child is progressing throughout the day Postcards home for positive praise - Off site engagement and enrichment activities on a weekly basis: ice skating, football, cookery, boxercise, rounders - Careers-additional support programmes, visits to universities, - Projects with local businesses: HMRC, Nottingham Forest Football, Ideagen. - National projects: eg WEE, Stand up to Knife Crime, - Inclusion facility at Richmond House to re-engage students who are not meeting expectations at High Pavement - Suits Day and celebration event for year 11 leavers at the Broadway Cinema with students, parents and VIPs - School Council - Residential educational visits - Celebration evenings with parents - 360 degree case studies are provided by Personal Coach for each student and attached to the SEND register - Preparation for Adulthood:1-1 guidance using the Gatsby benchmark 3 to support SEND students attending interviews, contact throughout the summer